Was ist ein Metaversum?

 The following properties and characteristics of a metaverse can already be defined today:

-• Real-time rendered, unconstrained, persistent 3D spaces in which users move freely as avatars
+• Real-time rendered, unbounded, persistent 3D spaces in which users move freely as avatars

-• Companies do not "own" the Metaverse, as it is a collectively shared technical infrastructure
+• Companies do not “own” the Metaverse because it is a collectively shared technical infrastructure

-• Cross-device and cross-system virtual rooms can be created by users and made accessible to other users
+• Virtual spaces across devices and systems can be created by users and made accessible to other users

-• Extended- and Mixed-Reality-Technologien are used and enable interactions between digital and real spaces, e.g. B. VR glasses, digital assistants, smart/voice user interfaces (VUI), neural chips, Machine Learning, artificial intelligences and artificial neural networks
+• Extended and Mixed Reality technologies are used and enable interactions between digital and real spaces, e.g. B. VR glasses, digital assistants, smart/voice user interfaces (VUI), neural chips, machine learning, artificial intelligence and artificial neural networks

 • Compatible virtual and real currencies form a unified economy for digital and physical spaces